Coextension of scalars in operad theory: Necessity of the criterion

 There is a second way for a summand to be nonlinear, namely if it contains a factor of the form $(X\cp Y)^{(\geq 2)}$.
 Because $X$ and $Y$ are both positive, we have

 so we must have either a factor of $X^{(\geq 2)}$ or a factor of $Y^{(\geq 2)}$.
-In the former case, there is a repeated index $i$ on the right so the $g$ on the right side of the distribution cannot be a bijection.
+In the former case, the $g$ on the right side of the distribution cannot be a bijection because some index $i$ in its codomain has multiple preimages.
 In the latter case, the factor from $Y^{(\geq 2)}$ still lives in arity bigger than one after distributing the $X$ factor on the right side and thus will still be nonlinear. \end{proof}